Expensify/App/docs/articles/new-expensify/workspaces/Add-approvals.md

 Each Expensify workspace can be configured to require additional approvals before payments are authorized.
 Once approvals are enabled on a workspace, admins will be able to set a default approval workflow to apply to all members of the workspace, as well as set custom approval workflows for specific members.

-When workspace members submit expenses, the expenses will require approval from each approver in the approval workflow before payment is authorized.
+When workspace members submit expenses, the expenses will require approval from each approver in their approval workflow before payment is authorized.

 ## Add approvals on a workspace

 **To enable Add approvals on a workspace you are an admin on:**

 1. Click your profile image or icon in the bottom left menu
-2. Click *Workspaces* in the left menu
+2. Click **Workspaces** in the left menu
 3. Select the workspace where you want to add approvals
-4. Click *Workflows* in the left menu
+4. Click **Workflows** in the left menu
-5. Click the toggle next to *Add approvals*
+5. Click the toggle next to **Add approvals**

 Toggling on **Add approvals** will reveal an option to set a default approval workflow.